This page describes how to apply. Download the application form and follow the instructions below.

 Enrollment and Points: If you accept an offer, you can enroll in either the part-time or the full-time course without allocating points.

-We have two application deadlines: one for all of the Atlanta placements, March 1, and one for placements outside of Atlanta, March 15.
+We have two application deadlines: one for all of the Atlanta placements (not including Corporate Counsel placements), September 29, and one for placements outside of Atlanta, October 13.
 The latter group includes all of our Athens placements.
 We have an earlier deadline for Atlanta placements because we compete with applications from the other Georgia law schools for all of those placements.